Five Common Reasons For Electric Motor Failure 1

 Damage due to dust particles :

-• It is often advised to keep your electric motors away from dust particles and other contaminants because even the slightest of dust can destroy them.
+• It is often advised to keep your electric motors away from dust particles and other contaminants because even the slightest dust can destroy them.

 Presence of moisture :